bitcraze/toolbelt/Readme.md

 # Toolbelt

-The toolbelt contains generic tools that are useful in multiple projects, for instance to test and build.
+The toolbelt is a utility to run tools for testing and building of software modules.
+The tools are run in an dockerized environment where toolchains and frameworks are installed, and thus removes the need to install  compilers and so on on your local system.

 ## Prerequsites